 When a derivative is designated as the hedging instrument in a hedge of the variability in cash flows attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction that could affect profit or loss, the effective portion of changes in the fair value of the derivative is recognised in other comprehensive income and presented in the hedging reserve in equity.
-Any ineffective portion of changes in the fair value of the derivative is recognised important of the derivative is recognised in the fair value of the derivative is recognised in the fair value of the derivative is recognised in the fair value of the derivative is recognised in profit or loss.
+Any ineffective portion of changes in the fair value of the derivative is recognised immediately in profit or loss.